Kilbourne/wp-dark-mode/readme.txt

 1. **Floating Switch Button** - You can display a darkmode floating switch button in the footer of the website.
 1. **Darkmode Elementor Widget** - You can place the Dark Mode switch button into any page/post by using the (Dark Mode Switch) elementor widget.
-1. **Darkode Gutenberg Widget** - You can place the switch button into any page/post by using the (Dark Mode Switch) gutenberg block.
+1. **Darkmode Gutenberg Widget** - You can place the switch button into any page/post by using the (Dark Mode Switch) gutenberg block.
 1. **Auto Match OS Theme** - Automatically shows Darkmode if the OS prefered theme is dark
 4. **Available in Backend** - You can enable the dark mode in the back end admin page.
 1. **Presets Color Schema** - 2 exclusive presets color schema available to quickly change the dark mode color from the predefined presets.